Chandru1403/Adidas-Sales-Dashboard/README.md

 **Visualizations:**

-Area Chart: Visualized Total Sales by Month to identify sales trends over time.
+**Area Chart**  : Visualized Total Sales by Month to identify sales trends over time.

-Donut Chart: Represented sales contributions by region for regional performance analysis.
+**Donut Chart** : Represented sales contributions by region for regional performance analysis.

-Bar Charts: Analyzed Total Sales by Product and Retailer to identify top performers.
+**Bar Charts**  : Analyzed Total Sales by Product and Retailer to identify top performers.

-Shape Map: Mapped total sales geographically to uncover sales potential across regions.
+**Shape Map**  : Mapped total sales geographically to uncover sales potential across regions.

 **Slicers:**
 Added slicers for Region and Date to enable dynamic filtering and in-depth exploration of the data.